 Other Benefits of Video Programmatic Ads

-Other benefits make programmatic video advertising attractive for marketers.
+Other benefits make programmatic video advertising attractive to marketers.
 Besides being able to buy cross-platform and reach highly targeted audiences, it’s much easier to tweak campaigns.
 You can make changes to buys rapidly, even mid-campaign.

 More sophisticated programmatic platforms will allow you to A/B test ad content and placement to optimize performance and create better ROI.

 You also have a variety of options available for delivering ad impressions.
-Pre-rolls, mid-rolls, post-rolls, out-stream, and in-display ads have all increased the placement opportunities.
+Pre-rolls, mid-rolls, post-rolls, out-stream, and in-display ads have all increased placement opportunities.